nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Expected Outcome:
 ![ViewTgCommand](images/ViewTutorialGroupCommand.png)
+Figure 4.2.2a Expected outcome of performing the `viewTG` command

 #### 4.2.3 List all Tutorial Groups in the current Module: `listTG`
 Lists all tutorial groups in the Tutorial Group view.